Thompson Cigar

 Thompson Cigar Company is a cigar and cigar accessories retailer located in Tampa, Florida.
 Thompson Cigar is the oldest mail order cigar company in the United States.
 Originally located in Key West, Florida, Thompson Cigar first opened in 1915.
 In 1920, after hurricanes decimated most of the cigar factories in Key West, original owner M.A.
 Thompson moved his factory to Ybor City, located in Tampa, Florida, known as "Cigar Capital of the World."
 Thompson acquired Postal Permit #1 in the city of Tampa, which it still holds today.
 In 1934, M.A.
 Thompson moved his factory to Bartow, Florida where it would remain until 1960.

-TAMPA — The new owner of Thompson Cigar is closing the 104-year-old company's outlet store and distribution center just north of Tampa International Airport and will lay off 112 workers as it consolidates operations to Bethlehem, Pa.

 Incorporation and growth

 In 1960, Thompson Cigar Company was sold to Robert Franzblau.
 Franzblau relocated cigar production to local Tampa factories such as M & N Cigars and Gradiaz-Annis, which would make cigars under the Thompson brand.
 Both Stanford Newman and Morton Annis would serve as Franzblau's mentors for many years.
 Newman bought Cuesta-Rey and Annis owned Gold Label and Macanudo, which he eventually sold to General Cigar Company.
 Expansion led Franzblau to permanently establish corporate headquarters at 5401 Hangar Court, Tampa, Florida 33634.
 Today, Thompson Cigar runs the single largest inventory storage humidor in the United States, totaling over 300,000 cuft.

 Thompson Cigar distributes private label cigars, national cigar brands, boutique cigars, humidors, and smoking accessories.

 In 2018, the company was sold to Scandinavian Tobacco Group, a public company based in Denmark.

 In 2019 Parent company, Scandinavian Tobacco Group laid off 112 workers and announced the outlet store along with Thompson's other Tampa operations were to close and be centralized in Bethlehem, Pennsylvania as part of its consolidation of operations.